 There are a few big essential oil companies that operate as multi-level marketing (MLM) companies.
-An MLM uses a sales force that not only sells their products, but also recruits others to sell products.
-The person who recruits other sales people then gets compensated for the sales generated from their recruits.
+An MLM uses a sales force that not only sells their products but also recruits others to sell products.
+You get paid higher the more people you have under you.

 The Three Largest Essential Oil MLM Companies: